Setup Guide#

 Cost#

-Many of the resources in this setup may not fall in Free tier, you can check AWS billing reference pages for understanding cost implications.
+Many of the resources in this setup may not fall within the Free tier; you can check AWS billing reference pages to understand cost implications.

 Security#